JingnvAn/React-Spring-Boot-Webapp/README.md

         - maxBusinessDaysToShip (int): The maximum number of days to ship the product
         - shipOnWeekends (boolean): Whether the product can be shipped on weekends
     - Request Body: A JSON string representing the product to be created.
-    - Example: `curl -X POST -H "Content-Type: application/json" -d '{"productMame": "Product 1","maxBusinessDaysToShip": 2, "shipOnWeekends": true}' http://localhost:8080/products/create`
+    - Example: `curl -X POST -H "Content-Type: application/json" -d '{"productName": "Product 1","maxBusinessDaysToShip": 2, "shipOnWeekends": true, "inventoryQuantity": 50}' http://localhost:8080/products/create`

 6. **GET /get-all-holidays**